 Further information on co-op services can be found at www.GeorgianCollege.ca/co-op

-This program is accredited by the Canadian Association for Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).
+This program is accredited by Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).

 The following reflects the planned progression for full-time offerings of the program.

 - Work Term 2: Winter 2026